Skip to main content

 A carbonic anhydrase inhibitor used primarily to lower intracranial pressure in idiopathic intracranial hypertension.

-Drug Class: diuretic
+Drug Class: Diuretics

 Acetazolamide (brand name Diamox) is a medication that reduces the production of cerebrospinal fluid, making it particularly useful for treating idiopathic intracranial hypertension (IIH).
 It also has uses for glaucoma and altitude sickness.